hemarhs/SQL-ANALYST-AI-AGENT/README.md

 the result with a table and a chart.
 Query the built-in sample shop, or upload your own CSV files and pick which one to work with.

-[**Live demo**](https://sql-analyst-ai-agent.onrender.com) · the free instance sleeps after 15 minutes, so the first request can take up to a minute to wake it.

 ![Asking a question about an uploaded CSV](docs/answer-light.png)